Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Abstract

 \section{Abstract}

 We study the problem of minimizing polarization and disagreement in the Friedkin–Johnsen opinion dynamics model under incomplete information.
-Unlike prior work that assumes a static setting with full knowledge of users' innate opinions, we address the more realistic online setting where innate opinions are unknown and must be learned through sequential observations.
-This novel setting, which naturally mirrors periodic interventions on social media platforms, is formulated as a regret minimization problem, establishing a key connection between algorithmic interventions on social media platforms and theory of multi-armed bandits.
+Unlike prior work that assumes a static setting with full knowledge of agents' innate opinions, we address the more realistic online setting where innate opinions are unknown and must be learned through sequential observations.
+This novel setting, which naturally mirrors periodic interventions on social media platforms, is formulated as a regret minimization problem, establishing a key connection between algorithmic interventions on social media platforms and the theory of multi-armed bandits.
 In our formulation, a learner observes only a scalar feedback of the overall polarization and disagreement after an intervention.
 For this novel bandit problem, we propose a two-stage algorithm based on low-rank matrix bandits.
 The algorithm first performs subspace estimation to identify an underlying low-dimensional structure, and then employs a linear bandit algorithm within the compact dimensional representation derived from the estimated subspace.
-We prove that our algorithm achieves an $\widetilde{O}(\sqrt{T})$ cumulative regret over any time horizon $T$.
+We show that our algorithm achieves the cumulative regret of $\widetilde{\mathcal{O}} \left( \max\left\{\frac{ 1}{\kappa}, \sqrt{ \dimension } \right\} \sqrt{ \dimension \; T} \right)$ over time horizon $T$, where $V$ is the set of agents and $\kappa$ is a parameter dependent on the diversity of interventions.
 Empirical results validate that our algorithm significantly outperforms a linear bandit baseline in terms of both cumulative regret and running time.